 With Covid-19 raging across the world, some businesses are being impacted by certain regulations.
 This represents a significant loss of income.
 Does business interruption insurance cover these losses?

-It is for these reasons and more that people are encouraged to contact a Covid-19 business interruption claims lawyer.
-You can rely on them to provide a fair interpretation of your policy’s words and language.
-This increases the chances of getting the compensation you deserve for your business interruption claim.
+Before you contact your insurer, consult with us first.
+You can rely on us to provide a fair interpretation of your policy’s words and language.
+This increases the chances of getting the compensation you may deserve for your business interruption claim.

 Business interruption insurance generally cannot be purchased as a stand-alone policy.
 Instead, it is one component of a broader business owner or commercial property policy.

 Claims under business interruption insurance can cover things like:

 Before business interruption insurance can come into effect, a “covered peril” must occur.
 Examples of a covered peril may include a fire, flood, hurricane, tornado, or other natural disaster.
 Of course, it’s critical that you review your insurance policy to determine precisely which perils are covered.

 Unless there is a distinct and demonstrable loss of the physical use of the business property, then it may be difficult, if not impossible, to make a claim under a business interruption insurance policy.

 Entrepreneurs are encouraged to contact Your Insurance Attorney for a full policy review.